PhilDL/ts-ghost/packages/ts-ghost-admin-api/README.md

 This instance is already built with the associated Schema for that resource so any operation you will do from that point will be typed against the asociated schema.

 `browse` and `read` methods accept a config object with 2 properties: `input` and an `output`.
-These params mimic the way Ghost API Content is built but with the power of Zod and TypeScript they are type-safe here.
+These params mimic the way Ghost API Admin is built but with the power of Zod and TypeScript they are type-safe here.

 ```typescript
 let query = api.posts.browse({